http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 terror to a politically useful tool …."

-The prosecution has conclusively proved its case, for the alternative
+The prosecution has conclusively proved its case, for the

-established facts, that whereas Afghanistan was attacked on 7th October
+facts, that whereas Afghanistan was attacked on 7th October 2001; a conference was convened by the government

-government, not in Afghanistan but in Bonn;
+in Afghanistan but in Bonn; where the

-present.
-The cabinet was nominated on
+four non-Taliban Northern Alliance groups remained present.
+The cabinet was nominated on 5th December

-not by these groups.
-Even earlier, on
+groups.
+Even earlier, on 1st December

-a green card holder; the former official
+a resident of the United States over several years, a green card holder; the former official Representative of UNOCAL

-Representative of Unocal to the erstwhile Taliban militia's de facto government in Kabul, was sworn
+to the erstwhile Taliban militia's de

-in as head of the interim government (officially called the Transitional Government
+facto government in Kabul, was sworn in as head of the interim government

 On 23rd January 2003, the Project for the New American